-Throughout the bands history, Scepter® has released several independent albums including Depletion of Time (1990), Three (1992), Humerus (1994), Eat to the Feet (1998), Scepterated at Birth (2001), It’s The Getting Up That Gets Ya (2002), Seven By Three (2007), Point of Impact (2008), Now and Again (2016) and the latest streaming audio/videos for It’s All Good (2015), Cheap (2016) and Joyland (2017) which is a tribute to an abandoned theme park from the brothers home town where they spent summer days and nights hanging out as kids.
+Throughout the bands history, Scepter® has released several independent albums including Depletion of Time (1990), Three (1992), Humerus (1994), Eat to the Feet (1998), Scepterated at Birth (2001), It’s The Getting Up That Gets Ya (2002), Seven By Three (2007), Point of Impact (2008), Now and Again (2016) and streaming audio/videos for It’s All Good (2015), Cheap (2016) and Joyland (2017) which is a tribute to an abandoned theme park from the brothers home town where they spent summer days and nights hanging out as kids.

 Check out Scepter® performing a mix of their hard classic guitar driven rock/punk influenced originals and a dose of classic hard rock remakes spanning over 30 years at a venue near you or streaming live shows on various platforms such as Facebook and Twitch.